 Since the very beginning of our craft, Search Engine Optimisers have obsessed over the subtle complexities of the numerous ranking factors determining their precious organic rankings.
 Since Google’s Panda update, and the subsequent “dozen or so” changes to the algorithm, perhaps the SEO world has changed forever.

 When the Panda update came along, the typical torrent of analysis and conjecture followed predictably – but still weeks after the update, few SEO’s could pinpoint exactly what had changed, and what strategy to deploy to remedy the symptoms of a demoted site.
 That struggle continues.
-In my opinion, Panda is no one specific “thing” – it’s a combination of new and interesting factors, most likely made possible via the Caffeine crawl and index infrastructure.
-Fortunately, Google continue to help webmasters affected and write about the topic on their Webmaster Central Blog.
+Put simply, Panda is the product of machine learning applied to the problem of what characteristics do and do not associate with “quality” results for Google users.

 On Friday, Google released more guidance on building high quality sites, acknowledging that their recent update(s) were focused on a range of factors designed to focus on user experience, and that webmasters should consider those factors to improve, repair or preserve their rankings.